esperhq/esper-api/README.md

 ```javascript
 Esper.trigger();
 ```
-This will trigger the capture with default parameters listed below
+This will trigger the capture with default parameters listed below:

 ```javascript
 let triggerArgs = {